 Office: Clare 103

-- The interaction of physiology and biomechanics during human locomotion; specifically how the implementation of assistive mechanical devices, such as prostheses and exoskeletons, influence walking, running, hopping, and sprinting.
+- The interaction of physiology and biomechanics during human locomotion; specifically how the implementation of assistive mechanical devices, such as prostheses and exoskeletons, influence walking, running, hopping, jumping, and sprinting.

 - Applied Biomechanics Laboratory.

 - 1995-1998, B.A., Kinesiology, University of Colorado, Boulder, CO